novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-82.md

 So why did Lee Hyun-woo seek out Chairman Park Jin-yong?

-'Since I inadvertently hindered 【Samjin Computer】's entry into the high-speed internet business with 【Doronet】, I will restore it and accelerate the nationwide network of ADSL.'
+'Since I inadvertently hindered 【Samjin Computer】's entry into the high-speed internet business with 【Doronet】from Duksung, I will restore it and accelerate the nationwide network of ADSL.'

 This was Lee Hyun-woo's plan.